Mintydew/Flask_Database_Practice/README.md

 ## Challenges

 As this was a brand new project for me using technologies I have not been too familiar with practice wise.
-I have found a few things to be a struggle.
+As such, few things were a struggle during this project.
 From memory, some of these are:

--
--
--
+- Issues with app_context().
+This was a concept that I was not aware, whereas Flask requires application context to work with databases outside of a route.
+- Foreign key and relationship establishment was a fairly complex process.
+In particular as the database relationship methods took a lot of unfamiliar parameters.
+- Creating the method to import to a CSV was another foreign process that I did not know how to do.

+These challenges were a fantastic learning opportunity and a great way to expand my thinking across the greater codebase.

 ## Future-Plans

-There are a few ideas that I have in mind for improvement and
+There are a few ideas that I have in mind for improvement including additional features, optimisations and overhauls.

+- Adjust the methods in sessions.py so that the functions are flexible to a passed table through the argument.
+At the moment, it is rigid in that it can only query the movie tables (e.g. add_movie).
+Introducing this feature will allow for flexibility and reduce the need to create more methods that caters to the Ratings table and any other tables created.
+- Add commentary in the code to document how the code works at numerous parts of the projects.
+- Identify optimisation opportunities and implement code to satisfy this objective.
+- Cleanup the Github folder so that the actual codes are in an src folder instead of the main directory.